docsforadobe/after-effects-plugin-guide/docs/intro/pipl-resources.rst

 Super Secret PiPL Bit
 ================================================================================

 For those of you who use C++ and simply *must* keep your plug-ins loaded all the time (to avoid having your v-tables trashed, among other hazards), set the PiPL's AE_Reserved_Info member to 8.
 Over the years we've been quite stringent, insisting that plug-ins be good memory citizens and respond gracefully to getting unloaded.
-We know there are cases in which being unloaded with no warning can really ruin a plug-in's day (and v- tables), and so have provided this work-around.
+We know there are cases in which being unloaded with no warning can really ruin a plug-in's day (and v-tables), and so have provided this work-around.
 Be nice, perform scrupulous memory management, and only use your powers for good.

 ----

 Why Do I Need To Know All This?
 ================================================================================

 You don't; After Effects does.
-If you follow our advice and base your projects on the SDK samples, you can simply change the .r file containing your PiPL definition(s), and your plug- in's resources will be automagically updated the next time you build.
+If you follow our advice and base your projects on the SDK samples, you can simply change the .r file containing your PiPL definition(s), and your plug-in's resources will be automagically updated the next time you build.
 Feel the love.
 Or, if you ever tinker with the custom build steps, feel the pain.